domnantas/gilded-rose/README.md

 ---

 I have tested each type of items with various `sellIn` values and utilized `it.each` to cover all `Backstage passes` cases, which results in 46 tests, which is a bit of an overkill.
 In reality, it is necessary to balance available time with coverage and test performance.
 In this case, let's say we have unlimited time and this is a mission critical system that needs to be tested really thoroughly.

+### Refactoring

+With the unit tests complete, it is time to refactor the code.
+First, I have added comments on each state modification to understand what each code branch does.
+I have confirmed this by adding `console.log` next to each comment and seeing which tests have triggered it.